ozars/specialized-dispatch/README.md

 }
 ```

+> [!WARNING]
+> The above call convention for `specialized_dispatch` macro is currently
+> evolving and not yet stable.
+Please refer to the doc.rs documentation for the
+> specific version of the crate you're using to ensure right call convention.

 `example` function roughly expands to below code.
 Note that exact expansion is internal
 implementation detail.
 This example is provided to demonstrate how it works under the
 hood.